 Living Learning Minimum Traditional undergraduates living in a residence hall (Lamson, Meier, or University Towers) must attend a minimum of 6 living learning programs offered in the residence hall system.

 The remaining credits can be invested in ways that best support a student’s life and career goals.
 A maximum of 10 credits may be earned through the Service Learning Form.

-NON-TRADITIONAL UNDERGRADUATES Undergraduate students 25 years of age and older or who are parents with a child in their care are identified as non-traditional.
-Non-traditional undergraduates are required to accrue 10 credits a semester, drawn from any of the available opportunities.
-They also have the option of viewing programs online and submitting a report in lieu of physical attendance.
+NON-TRADITIONAL UNDERGRADUATES Undergraduates 25 years and older or who are parents with a child in their care are identified as non-traditional.
+Non-traditional undergraduates are required to accrue 10 credits a semester, drawn from any of the available programs.
 Parents under the age of 25 must present a copy of their child's birth certificate to the Student Life office in order to receive non-traditional status.

 EXEMPTED UNDERGRADUATES Marital status or work conflicts do not exempt students from attendance.
-However, if an undergraduate student is registered for 7 or fewer academic credits, pursuing a second bachelor's degree or has 120 or more earned academic credits by the beginning of the semester, the student is welcome but not required to attend programs.
-Earned academic credits can be viewed using the University Academic Record link on your iVue page.
-Do not use the CAPP program to figure earned academic credits.
+However, if an undergraduate student is registered for 7 or fewer credits, has already earned a bachelor's degree, or has 120 earned academic credit hours or more by the beginning of the semester, the student is welcome but not required to attend programs.
+Earned credit hours can be viewed using the University Academic Record link on the iVue page.
+Do not use any other means to calculate earned credit hours.

 SEMINARY STUDENTS Seminary students have a separate Worship Attendance Policy.
 Click here to view the details.